becoze/becozeWiki.github.io/docs/Becoze_Document.md

 [see more ->](/en/UserCenter/README.md)

 ### [☕️ Java](/en/Java/README.md)
-This is a organized Java knowledge sharing to help me and reader quick learning or revising and consolidating key Java concepts.
+This is an organized Java knowledge sharing to help me and reader quick learning or revising and consolidating key Java concepts.

 [see more ->](/en/Java/README.md)

 ### [🚀 LeetCode - algorithm](/en/LeetCode/README)
+Collection of original Leetcode algorithms explanation.
+Served as a Leetcode question Dictionary.

 [see more ->](/en/LeetCode/README)

 ###  About Me